graniticio/granitic/doc/tutorial/001-fundamentals.md

 04/Jan/2017:16:34:27 Z INFO  grncHttpServer Listening on 8080
 </pre>

-Which shows that a HTTP server is listening on the default port of 8080
+Which shows that a HTTP server is listening on the default port of 8080.
+Stop the runnning service with <code>CTRL+C</code>

 ## Adding an endpoint